 Along with Jeremy, Beadle is survived by her son Jonavon, who also lives in Pictou Landing.

-According to Blackstock, the family is talking about who Jeremy will receive his care from.
+According to Blackstock, the family is talking about who will now care for Jeremy.

 “No matter what came her way, Maurina never complained, she had another plan.
 To fix things and make sure everyone, including her sons, had the TLC they deserved,” said Blackstock.